 Staff carefully consider the welfare needs of children when with them in a one to one situation.
-All spaces in the school are set up to allow any activity to be easily observed by other staff in the school.
-Windows and doors are kept clear from display materials to allow rooms to be overlooked.
-Internal doors remain open when practicable.
+All spaces in the school are set up to allow any activity to be easily observed and doors are kept clear from display materials to allow rooms to be overlooked.